ericoc/alexa-testing/seizure/README.md

 The following documentation should explain how to set up this custom Alexa skill that can hopefully eventually work with [SeizureTracker.com](https://www.seizuretracker.com).

-Right now it simply works with a small MySQL database, but in the future should use an API making it so that you can do all of the following with Alexa voice commands to an Echo (dot):
+Right now it simply works with a small MySQL database, but in the future should use an API making it so that you can do all of the following with Alexa voice commands to an Amazon Echo (dot):

   * Track a seizure
   * Track said seizure as being over
   * Count seizures that have occurred today

+---

 ## Local Setup